-Wellness and Health Promotion Services (Wellness) provides current and accurate health information about important lifestyle decisions.
-Our professional staff provides resources and programs in nutrition, sexual health, stress management, alcohol and other drug use, violence prevention, and other areas of wellness that impact student success.
+WHPS provides current and accurate health information about important lifestyle decisions.
+Our professional staff provides resources and programs in nutrition, sexual health, stress management, alcohol and other drug use, and other areas of wellness that impact student success.
+For more information, call 618-536-4441.